 But I probably wouldn’t worry about it much but for the fact that it impacts my clients.
 Sit through voir dire once, particularly in a state that, unlike Maryland, has more comprehensive voir dire.
 Jurors are fed up with people using lawsuits to solve every grievance and they are skeptical of plaintiffs – even badly injured plaintiffs – because they remind them of guys who file lawsuits about the length of a sandwich.

 P.S.
-It is stupid lawsuit day.
+It is a stupid lawsuit day.
 Here’s a lawsuit against Lance Armstrong for people that bought his books.

 Subway Footlong Lawsuits Update

 2017 Update from Walter Olson at Overlawyered: this case is about to be dismissed.
 Why?
 Because the 7th Circuit found that the purpose of the litigation was to extract out attorneys’ fees.
 This all took four years.
 Unbelievable.
 The consumer class action lawsuits are a mixed bag.
 They help us keep manufacturers in check.
-But these lawsuits that are just for lawyers do not help trust in our civil justice system.
+But these lawsuits, that are just for lawyers, do not help trust in our civil justice system.